 Pests can be indexed by name and by host plant in pest publications.
 Cynthia Westcott's The Gardener's Bug Book has one of the more complete pest indices by host plant.
 IPM for Shrubs in Southeastern U.S. Nursery Production: Vol. I also lists insect pests by shrub, shows timing of incidence, and offers management strategies.
 If the host plant is known, indices can be used to narrow down the list of possible pests.
 Asking more questions about the size, shape, damage, and byproducts of a pest, can further limit the list of potential culprits.

 Entomologists have designed keys to identify insects.
 A key is a step-by-step process of elimination using morphological characteristics—such as mouthparts, leg parts, or wing veins—that narrow the choices until an identification is determined.
 Use of these keys depends on knowledge of basic insect structure.
-Extension publications such as The Master Gardener Insect Guide for Ornamentals and Turf (AG-433), Insects and Related Pests of Shrubs (AG-189), and Insects and Other Pests Associated with Turf (AG-268) contain introductory keys to pest identification on the family level.
+Extension publications such as Insects and Related Pests of Shrubs (AG-189), and Insects and Other Pests Associated with Turf (AG-268) contain introductory keys to pest identification on the family level.
 By keying a pest to a family and using the indices of pests by host plant, a pest can usually be identified correctly.

 Symptoms and Signs of Plant Damage Caused by Insects

 Symptoms are descriptions of how the plant reacts to insect damage, whereas signs are the actual evidence that insects leave behind—including frass, feeding traces, castings, dead bodies, and nests.
 All of this information is used to identify whether the damage was done by insects and if so, what kind of insect.